Lightstreamer/Lightstreamer-example-Messenger-adapter-java/README.md

 2. Create an "adapters.xml" file inside the "messenger" folder and use a content similar to that of the file in the directory "/Deplolyment_LS/messenger" (this is an example configuration, you can modify it to your liking).
 3. Copy into /messenger/lib the jars (LS_messenger_data_adapter.jar and LS_messenger_metadata_adapter.jar) created in the previous section.

-Now with the "messenger" folder obtained on your behalf or with the one in the "Deployment_LS" folder of this project, you must follow these steps:
+Now with the "messenger" folder obtained on your behalf or with the one in the "Deployment_LS.zip" of this project, you must follow these steps:

 1. Make sure you have installed Lightstreamer Server, as explained in the GETTING_STARTED.TXT file in the installation home directory.
 2. Make sure that Lightstreamer Server is not running.